Transit Circulator Study

 The Town completed a study in June 2020 to inform the plans for GoApex Route 1.
 The study considered the route, stops, fare, schedule, cost, and marketing.

 Advance Apex was a 20-month planning process conducted between July 2017 and February 2019 that resulted in two plans – a long-range transportation plan and an updated future land use map.
-For more information on Advance Apex, please click and see
+For more information on Advance Apex, please click here and see Apex Transit Plan Map (PDF)

 North Carolina Department of Transportation Transit-Oriented Development Study